The 4G LTE Amplifier: Accessing Need and Calculating Gain

 – An internal antenna receives a signal from the signal amplifier and broadcasts the new signal inside.
 The internal antenna works best when it is in a central location within the building, positioned off the ground, and, if possible, placed away from walls.

 At each of the connections in the cellular repeater system (one for the external antenna, two for the amplifier, and one for the internal antenna), the system loses 0.5 dB of signal strength.
 Expect, then, your gains to suffer a 2.0 dB loss inherently.
-A lightening arrestor, for safety, should be the fourth piece of any cellular repeater system.
-Two dB is also lost at the lightening arrestor (accounting for its two connectors).
+A lightning arrestor, for safety, should be the fourth piece of any cellular repeater system.
+Two dB is also lost at the lightning arrestor (accounting for its two connectors)

 Collateral loss is, necessarily, a part of signal gain.
 Understanding roughly how much strength is lost as the signal moves along the cellular repeater will help you select a system strong enough to provide the end gains you need.